trustpilot/ilenia/README.md

 );
 ```

-It's possible to add click handlers to the created links as well (eg. a tracking event)
+It's possible to add click handlers to the created links as well (eg. a tracking event):

 ```javascript
 import { LinkText } from 'ilenia';